 - Q: "How much power do I make on my e-tune?"

 A: A lot of 'tuners' like to use the "Virtual Dyno" software to provide power approximations for e-mail tuning services.
 We've found this software to be easily manipulated and wildly inaccurate in most cases.
 For that reason, we no longer use the "Virtual Dyno", nor do we recommend putting much faith in it.
 If you're curious about a power figure, visit a dyno and do some runs.
-Given the large amount of experience we have tuning these cars in-house for over a decade, a rough idea can be estimated based on similar setups that have been tested on our dyno.
+Keep in mind that all dynamometers read differently, and they are natively JUST tuning tools, nothing more.
+Don't bench-race dyno numbers from different cars on different machines.

 - Q: "My friend's car has the same mods I do but makes 6whp more than mine did...
 Why?"